extremerehman/ScrappedData/scraped_content/What were the data pipeline challenges on your last AI project_.md

 ---

-#### Share this post

-# What were the data pipeline challenges on your last AI project?

-### Explain the data pipeline for the last AI project you worked on.
-What were the top challenges in getting data, and how did you resolve them?

-#### Share this post

 [Share](https://www.mypminterview.com/p/ai-app-to-detech-acne-severity?utm_source=substack&utm_medium=email&utm_content=share&action=share)

 In my last project, which had an AI application, we developed a consumer application aimed at addressing the severity of acne through a simple selfie image.
 The primary goal of this application was to provide users with an immediate prognosis of their acne condition and recommend appropriate treatments or suggest visiting a specialist.
 This project not only leveraged advanced machine-learning techniques but also incorporated domain expertise from dermatologists to ensure accurate and actionable results for users.